Tech-invite3GPPspaceIETFspace

 Up

 With this solution, the identity token is sent to the terminating service provider separately, out-of-band, through implementation of a Call Placement Service (CPS).All other SHAKEN steps for authentication, use of certificates and verification remain the same.
-CPS as defined in RFC 8816 permits the identity token to be stored during call processing and retrieved for verification purposes when a session is not using end-to-end SIP signaling, i.e. a leg in the session is using circuit switching and ISUP signaling.
+CPS as defined in RFC 8816 permits the identity token to be stored during call processing and retrieved for verification purposes when a session is not using end-to-end SIP signalling, i.e. a leg in the session is using circuit switching and ISUP signalling.

 Out-of-Band SHAKEN is used when a service provider wants to use STIR/SHAKEN for a call sent or received across a non-SIP network segment.
 For example, Out-of-Band SHAKEN would be used in the following situations: